 December – 9 am – 4 pm

-The most common activity and the one which you will see instantly is the stunning view!
+The most common activity and the one you will see instantly is the stunning view!
 Snap away on your phone and get some fantastic photos to remember your time by.

 If you find your charge is running a little low, you’ll find something you might not expect – solar-powered charging benches!
 Yes, really!
 These are called Steora, and there are two of these at the top of the cable car summit station.
 The benches are powered by the sun, and they’re not only for sitting on, but they’re also for charging up your devices at the same time.

-Lots of people ask me about driving instead of paying the cable car ride fee.
+Lots of people ask me about driving instead of paying the cable car ride price.
 Yes, it is expensive, especially when you have a whole family to buy for.
 Plus of course, there is always the long lines in peak periods.

 You can, of course, drive to the top of Mount Srd.
 But, I would say DO NOT!
 Driving to the top of Mt.
 Srd is a scary affair.
 It is a one-lane road with traffic going both directions, and in my opinion, it is risky – especially in a hire car with that heck-of-a excess fee if you damage it.
 Take the Dubrovnik Mount Srd cable car instead!
 This is, after all, one of the city’s top attractions.